tawi1/DotsTrafficCity/docs/source/customRuntimeSegmentDemo.rst

 ---------------------------

 * **RuntimeGenerationUtils**: A static helper class containing low-level path calculations, Bezier curve evaluations, straight segment math, and automated crossroad topology generation.
+* **TrafficNodeData**: A lightweight runtime data structure representing an entry/exit boundary node of a road segment.
+It defines lane counts, widths, crosswalk settings, and position/rotation transforms for connecting adjacent roads.
 * **RuntimeGenerationPool**: A zero-allocation object pool used to pop and recycle ``RuntimeSegmentCustom``, ``TrafficNodeData``, and ``PathData`` instances during runtime operations.
 * **RuntimeRoadManagerCustom**: The runtime manager responsible for registering generated road segments into the live DOTS simulation world.